Atlanta Truck Accident Attorneys

 Gathering Evidence for Your Case

-Trucking Injury Attorneys in Georgia
+Truck Injury Attorneys in Atlanta

 What are some of the main reasons why truck accidents happen?

-Due to the sheer size of commercial trucks – which include delivery trucks, big rigs,18-wheelers and everything in between – the damage that they can inflict in an accident is immense.
+Due to the sheer size of commercial trucks – which include delivery trucks, big rigs, 18-wheelers and everything in between – the damage that they can inflict in an accident is immense.
 When a truck collides with a smaller passenger vehicle, resulting injuries tend to be much more severe.
-Average-sized passenger cars weigh around 3,000 pounds while some big commercial trucks weigh up to 70,000 pounds.
+Average-sized passenger cars weigh around 3,000 pounds while some big commercial vehicles weigh up to 70,000 pounds.
 If the two collide, odds are high that the truck will win the battle.
 Because commercial trucks are so heavy, the weight causes frequent tire blowouts, which may lead to sudden loss of control.

 - Speeding and other traffic violations;